codesolomon/Technical-writing/README.md

 Click wiki
-Click on Solomon's portfolio profile
+Click on Solomon's portfolio sample to add or suggest where to from there.